peterlidee/dive-in-next-13-tests/blog/1.client-and-server/client-and-server.md

 Every component that is not a client component is by default a server component in the new `app router`.
 If your route is defined in the `/app` folder, then every component in this route is either a server component or a client component.
 In the old `pages router`, all components are client components.
 Server components only exist in the `app router`.

-In older versions of `Next`, all components where client components.
-Server components did not exist yet.
-Starting with `Next 13`, Server component are the default.
-When a component is not a client component it is a server component (in the `app router`).

 Server components are also defined by the fact that they are rendered on the server only.
 They never render on the client.
 (Client components run both server and client-side.)

 ### Why server components